MaartenGr/BERTopic/docs/tutorial/models/models.md

 default parameters.

-Therefore, BERTopic allows you to pass in any custom UMAP, HDBSCAN, and/or CountVectorizer with the parameters that best suit your use-case.
+Therefore, BERTopic allows you to pass in any custom UMAP, HDBSCAN, and/or CountVectorizer with the parameters that best suit your use case.
 For example, you might want to change the minimum document frequency in CountVectorizer or use a different distance metric in HDBSCAN or UMAP.

 To do this, simply create the instances of these models and initialize BERTopic with them: